yashwanth2706/code-practice-with-jupyter/README.md

   * If you face issues with `gradlew` during source build, use the **pre-built binary** approach above to avoid version mismatches.

 ---

-✅ **You now have Jupyter set up to practice DSA in both Python and Java!**